 Equal Employment Opportunity Complaint Process

-The George Washington University is an Equal Employment Opportunity/Affirmative Action (EEO/AA) employer committed to maintaining a non-discriminatory, harassment-free, and diverse work environment.
+The George Washington University is an Equal Opportunity Employer committed to maintaining a non-discriminatory, harassment-free, and diverse work environment.
 The university does not unlawfully discriminate on the basis of protected characteristics, or on any other basis prohibited by applicable law in any of its programs or activities.

-If you are a staff member and believe you have been subjected to adverse action in the terms and conditions of your employment, please observe the procedures set forth in the Employee Relations Complaint process.
+If you are a staff member and believe you have been subjected to adverse action in the terms and conditions of your employment but do not believe it was due to discrimination, please observe the procedures set forth in the Employee Relations Complaint process.

 How to Report a Complaint

-The university encourages all individuals to report a potential violation of the university’s policy to the EEOA Office in person, by telephone, or by email:
+The university encourages all individuals to report a potential violation of the university’s policy by completing the Discrimination and Harassment Report Form.
+If you need to contact the EEOA office directly, you may do so in person (appointments are encouraged to ensure someone is available to meet with you), by telephone, or by email:

 Office of Equal Employment Opportunity and Access (EEOA Office)